Steven-Liu-0914/IN6206-Individual-Assignment/README.md

 Testing: Access /oauth/login to initiate OAuth login and follow redirect instructions.

 Testing with Postman
 Each authentication method can be tested using Postman.
-Access the Postman collection here: [Web Auth Examples on Postman]([url](https://www.postman.com/aviation-specialist-85086927/in6206-individual-assignment-web-auth-examples/overview)).
+Access the Postman collection here: https://www.postman.com/aviation-specialist-85086927/in6206-individual-assignment-web-auth-examples/overview